 - Kit of the Month (A Modern Class Act) – 2019, Appearance in the “Modern Drummer” magazine

 Besides composing for his Jazz band The Fire Orange Project, playing the drums in one or the other Jazz-Fusion combo, Konstantin Septinus from time to time collaborates with various regional ensembles or works as a session drummer.
-Moreover, Konstantin voluntarily supports music initiatives of various types including certain festivals or music-related workshops.
+Moreover, Konstantin voluntarily supports music initiatives of various types including certain event or music-related workshops.

 Konstantin plays Craviotto Drums and endorses Istanbul Mehmet Cymbals since June 2016.